NEW: At least 3 explosions rock Damascus early Monday, an opposition network says

 Another 14 were killed in Idlib, eight in Homs and seven in the suburbs of Damascus, the LCC said.

 Four Syrian soldiers were killed in fighting with defectors near the northern city of Jisr al-Shugur, the Syrian Observatory reported.
 Pro-Assad forces also assaulted and arrested opposition leader Mohamed Sayed Rasas during an anti-government protest in Damascus, the observatory said.

 More than a year after the start of the regime’s crackdown on dissidents, reports of deaths mount every day.

 And it’s not just deaths.
 Opposition activists also described what happened to 32 surviving children and two women after an attack last week in the Rifai district of Homs province.

-"The children were tortured -- beaten, abused, fingers cut off, and shot by thugs," said a man who uses the pseudonym Waleed Faris.
+“The children were tortured – beaten, abused, fingers cut off, and shot by thugs,” said Waleed Faris.
+Faris is a pseudonym.

-Another activist, identified only as Abu Faris, was part of a rescue operation in Rifai.
-He described seeing abandoned neighborhoods, "tens of bodies" and "horrific corpses, shot, mutilated -- everywhere."
+An activist identified only as Abu Faris was part of a rescue operation in Rifai.
+He described seeing abandoned neighborhoods, “tens of bodies” and “horrific corpses, shot, mutilated – everywhere.”

 The humanitarian situation across Syria is deteriorating, the International Committee of the Red Cross said in a statement Sunday.